Home » Zoo » San Antonio Zoo tickets

 Image: Tripadvisor

-Entry into our Butterfly House costs $3 per person and is not included in the regular San Antonio Zoo ticket.
+Entry into the Butterfly Rainforest costs $4 per person and is not included in the regular San Antonio Zoo ticket.

-This colorful exhibit is open from 10 am to 1 pm and from 2 pm to 5 pm.
+This colorful exhibit is open daily from 9 am to 5 pm.

 Flamingo Mingle